 Region of practical equivalence

-Estimated ROPEs are equal to -0.3 to 0.33% for MSS, -0.73 to 0.74% for MAC, -1.03 to 1% for TAU, and -0.5 to 0.5% for PMAX (Table 5) and grey horizontal bars in Figure 2 and Figure 3.
-An interesting finding is that, given simulation parameters (particularly the precision of the timing gates to the closest 10 ms), MSS has the lowest ROPE compared to other short sprint parameters.
-Since ROPE represents the lowest estimation error, MSS is the parameter that could be, given this theoretical simulation, estimated with the most precision.
-In contrast, TAU and MAC can be estimated with the least precision.
+Estimated ROPEs are equal to -0.3 to 0.33% for MSS, -0.73 to 0.74% for MAC, -1.03 to 1% for TAU, and -0.5 to 0.5% for PMAX (Table 5) and are depicted as grey horizontal bars in Figure 2 and Figure 3.

 Pooled analysis

 The pooled analysis is performed using all flying distances pooled together.
 As such, the pooled analysis represents the overall estimate of the agreement between true and estimated parameter values across simulated conditions.
-Figure 2 depicts the distribution of the pooled %Diff.
-As expected, the Estimated FD model performed with the highest inside ROPE parameter values (from 20 to 72%), with the most narrow 95% HDCIs (from -5 to 5%), and no bias involved.
+Figure 2 depicts the distribution of the pooled %Diff estimator.

-On the other hand, the No correction model performed poorly, with the lowest inside ROPE parameter values (from 2 to 2%), with the widest 95% HDCIs (from -46 to 80%), and with the apparent bias indicated with the median parameter values being outside of ROPE (from -35 to 49%).
-In addition, visual inspection of Figure 2 indicates a non-normal distribution of estimated %Diff parameter values, demanding further analysis across flying distance values.

-The Estimated TC model performed similarly to the Estimated FD model with a slightly lower inside ROPE parameter values (from 9 to 67%), wider 95% HDCIs (from -9 to 8%), and with obvious bias, although much smaller than the No correction model bias (from -3 to 3%).

 Table 5 contains the pooled analysis results summary for every model and short sprint parameter.

 [Insert Figure 2 here]

 [Insert Table 5 here]